nextgis/docs_toolbox/source/deminpoints.rst

 Outputs:

-*  ZIP-compressed CSV-file with coordinates and elevation values for the points.
+*  CSV file or ZIP-compressed file of other selected format with coordinates and elevation values for the points.

 .. _prepare: